Expository Essay: 3 Building Blocks to Propose an Idea and Defend It

 The expository essay is a genre of essay that requires the student to investigate an idea, evaluate evidence, expound on the idea, and set forth an argument concerning that idea in a clear and concise manner.

 Keep in mind that your expository writing centers on giving your reader information about a given topic or process.
-Your goal is to inform, describe or define the subject for your readers.
+Your goal is to inform, describe, or define the subject for your readers.

-As you work to achieve this, your essay writing must be formal, objective and concise.
-No matter what your discipline, it’s almost guaranteed that you will be required to write this essay type one day.
+As you work to achieve this, your essay writing must be formal, objective, and concise.
+No matter what your discipline, it's almost guaranteed that you will be required to write this common type essay one day.

 Some expository essay examples could include: